Homeoblock™ & DNA Appliance®

 • Improve breathing.

-• Decrease jaw joint discomfort.
+• Decrease jaw joint discomfort by taking pressure off the joints.

 The time and duration of treatment depends a good deal on the patients’ personal compliance.
 If they are consistent and wear the appliance every night, all night long, and for four waking hours each day, they will get the best and fastest possible results.